-But imagine you wanted to design a variation of this workflow where the playback volume is now modulated continuously depending on some other variable, for example the horizontal position of the mouse cursor as it moves across the screen.
+Now consider a variation of this workflow where the playback volume needs to be modulated continuously depending on some other variable, for example the horizontal position of the mouse cursor as it moves across the screen.

 A simple way to compute the desired scale value would be to rescale the X coordinate of mouse movements to a range between zero and one:

 Property mapping operators allow you to do exactly this.
 They are operators that take a single input sequence and react to notifications from that sequence by changing the values of the specified properties in the subsequent node.
 There are three types of property mapping operators, described below.